lambdaclass/concrete/ROADMAP.md

 cannot yet have that gate, the item must say why and name the trigger that makes it testable.

+**When a fix addresses a bug CLASS, "done" means a gate that catches every instance of the class, not only the reported one.** This project has repeatedly fixed one instance — a decimal parser while `hex`/`bin`/`oct` still trapped, one snapshot while sibling ledgers still drifted, one fixture main while the corpus still failed — and had the siblings resurface a CI run later.
+The fix that holds is a class-level gate (a grep/lint over the shape, or a corpus check), not a per-instance patch.

+**Large semantic migrations land in a worktree/branch and merge green — never incrementally on `main`.** A change to a cross-cutting contract (e.g. the main-return / exit-code model across the whole fixture corpus) done commit-by- commit on `main` has produced multi-commit red streaks; isolate it, finish it to green, and merge once.

 ### Pull-Gated Work

 Deferred work stays in the phase where its trigger lives.
 Do not build machinery